 Cannabutter offers a surprising amount of benefits in an easy to consume package.
 One of the most popular posts on our blog is The Surprising Benefits of Cannabutter.
 Be sure to check out that post, if you haven’t already.
 People have been amazed at how easy cannabutter is to consume, and easily regulate their cannabis intake.
-Especially if you’re not a fan of smoking marijuana, but still would like to benefit from the medicinal qualities.
+Especially if you’re not a fan of smoking cannabis, but still would like to benefit from the medicinal qualities.

 Cannabutter is fairly simple to make, once you get the hang of it.
 Also, by making it yourself, you control the quality of ingredients and potency.
 If this is something that interests you, here’s our favorite cannabutter recipe.
 We’ve also included expert tips, to help you make the best product possible.